Road Trip To Canada’s West Coast

 Today you’ll make the journey (via rental car and ferry) from Whistler to Tofino, situated on Vancouver Island’s rugged west coast.
 Nestled among old-growth forests and right on sandy Cox Bay beach, you’ll find yourself in a perfect setting for beachcombing and bear-watching.
 Accommodations are at Long Beach Lodge in a Deluxe Beachfront Room.

-Today you’ll set out on a full-day zodiac excursion in and around the Clayoquot Sound.
+On day ten of your road trip to Canada’s West Coast, you’ll set out on a full-day zodiac excursion in and around the Clayoquot Sound.
 A designated UNESCO Biosphere Reserve, this temperate rain forest is home to a number of land and marine mammals, including but not limited to: wolves, black bears, cougars, gray whales, orcas, porpoises, seals, otters, bald eagles, and Roosevelt elk.
 Stop at a sea cave and enjoy a dip at Hot Springs Cove, overlooking the Pacific Ocean.
 Accommodations are at Long Beach Lodge in a Deluxe Beachfront Room.

-Today you’ll drive approximately five hours from Tofino to Victoria, winding along the scenic Pacific Rim highway.
+Today you’ll drive approximately five hours from Tofino to Victoria, winding along the scenic Pacific Rim Highway.
 If there’s time, start exploring Victoria on your own.
 One of the oldest cities in the Pacific Northwest, you won’t be able to miss the two oldest landmarks – the Legislative buildings and the Empress Hotel.
 Close to the city centre, Victoria’s Chinatown is the second oldest in North America and its narrow Fan Tan Alley (the narrowest street in Canada at 35 inches wide!) is a must-see – if you can fit.
 Accommodations are at the Inn at Laurel Point in a Studio Suite.